DIRECTOR OF COMMUNITY DEVELOPMENT

 Work is performed mostly in office settings.
 Some outdoor work is required in the inspection of various land use developments and construction sites.
 Hand-eye coordination is necessary to operate computers and various pieces of office equipment.

-Work involves talking, hearing sitting, using hands to finger, handle, feel or operate objects, tools, or controls and reaching with hands and arms.
+Work involves talking, listening, sitting, using hands to operate objects, tools, or controls and reaching with hands and arms.
 The employee is occasionally required to stand or walk.

 Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception and the ability to adjust focus.